-It is important to check the admission oversubscription criteria for your preferred schools as attending a linked school or living in a particular area may not give you high priority within the admission oversubscription criteria.
-Making informed choices will maximise the likelihood that you will be able to secure one of your preferred options.
+It is essential that you review the oversubscription criteria for each of your preferred schools carefully to confirm the priority that will be given to your application if there are more applications than places available.
+Attending a linked school or living in a particular area may not give you high priority within the admission oversubscription criteria and making informed choices will maximise the likelihood that you will be able to secure one of your preferred options.